Dionne-Stratton/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.
+The DOM is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.

 2. What is an event?

+JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.
+When the user clicks a button, that click too is an event.
+Other examples include events like pressing any key, closing a window, resizing a window, etc.

 3. What is an event listener?

+An event listener is a procedure in JavaScript that waits for an event to occur and then executes the designated code.

 4. Why would we convert a NodeList into an Array?

+It enables us to then manipulate it with array methods.

 5. What is a component?

+Components are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and returns HTML via a render function.
+Components come in two types, Class components and Function components.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.